keenanromain/AWS-CLF-C02-Study-Guide/README.md

 CodeArtifact is a managed artifact repository service that lets you securely store, publish, and share software packages often known as artifacts.
 Artifacts are a collection of files that define an application’s architecture, design, and functionality.
 It also includes dependencies, library resources, and packages that are required during the software-creating phase of an application.

+Systems Manager (SSM) helps you manage your EC2 and On-Premise systems at scale.
+It is a hybrid AWS service.
+It is a secure end-to-end management solution for resources on AWS and elsewhere in a single location.

 -----